toogad/PooPyLab_Project/README.md

     4.3 Definitions of Classes
         The following classes have been in place with initial definitions.
         However, they are revised constantly.
-Please refer to the project's repository on GITHUB to see their most recent status and any additional files.
+Please refer to the project's repository on github.com to see their most recent status and any additional files.

         4.3.1   Base: Common abstract interfaces only.
-        4.3.2   Pipe: Basic flow functions.
-Multiple inlets, single outlet.
+        4.3.2   Splitter: Multiple inlet, one main outlet and one side outlet;
+        4.3.3   Pipe: A Splitter without side outlet;
-        4.3.3   Reactor: A Pipe that has active volume and can react.
+        4.3.4   ASMReactor: A Pipe that has active volume and can react;
-        4.3.4   Influent: A unique unit without any upstreams (inlets).
-        4.3.5   Effluent: A unique unit without any downstream (outlet).
-        4.3.6   Branch: Similar to Influent, but to be used as part of a Splitter.
-        4.3.7   Splitter: Combination of Pipe and Branch.
-        4.3.8   Clarifier: Currently behave like a Splitter without settling model built in.
-        4.3.9   WAS: Waste sludge leaves the WWTP from here.
-Acts like an Effluent, but with the capability of SRT control.
+        4.3.5   Influent: A Pipe that has no further upstream;
+        4.3.6   Effluent: A Pipe that has no further downstream;
+        4.3.7   Final_Clarifier: A Splitter that has different solids concentrations at its main and side outlets;
+        4.3.8   WAS: Waste Activated Sludge unit that is a Pipe and that is able to determine waste sludge flow according to the sludge retention time;

-        4.3.10  pyASM1v0_6.py: Preliminary test of the ASM1 and
+        4.3.9   pyASM1v0_6.py: Preliminary test of the ASM1 and
                 scipy.integrate.fsolve() on a CSTR reactor using an example from Grady Jr. (1999): Biological Wastewater Treatment, 2nd Edition.

-        4.3.11  MainTest.py: Testing the connections among different process units with the current class definitions.
+        4.3.11  test/: Folder for testing the defined classes

 ===============================================================================